webforj/webforj-documentation/docs/components/button.md

 <br />

-### Disabling a Button
+## Disabling a Button

-Button components can be disabled to convey to a user that a certain action is not yet or is no longer available.
+Button components, like many others, can be disabled to convey to a user that a certain action is not yet or is no longer available.
 A disabled button will increase the gray scale of the button, and is available for all button themes and expanses. <br/><br/>

 <ComponentDemo